 Metal combs and brushes can also be a no-no for static hair.
 Instead, look for brushes and combs made out of natural materials like boar bristles, wood or bamboo.

 Better yet, skip the brush altogether.
 If you have a lot of static electricity in your hair, the extra friction from brushing your hair will just make things worse.
 Instead, use a wide-tooth comb.
 If you absolutely must brush your hair, then spritz your brush with an anti-static spray for hair.

 6. Apply an Anti-Static Spray for Hair

-During particularly dry weather (like in the winter), you may need to boost your hydration during the day by using an anti-static spray for hair.
-I recommend packing a leave-in product like Hair Defense & Hydration Mist in your bag to tame any static flare-ups.
+During particularly dry weather (like in the winter), you may need to boost your hydration during the day by using an anti-static leave-in conditioner for hair.
+I recommend packing Split Fix™ Leave-in Conditioner in your bag to tame any static flare-ups and provide additional nourishment throughout the day.
 When you notice static electricity in your hair, just give it a fine mist of this anti-static spray for hair and watch the electricity disappear!

 7. Opt for Natural Fibers

 Have you ever noticed that the fabrics that cause the most static electricity in the hair are made from synthetic fibres?
 You may love the look of your satin pillowcase, but synthetic fabrics like satin can cause more static electricity in hair.